 The masterpieces of Leo Fender were created without the assistance of SPICE simulation or software analysis tools.
 Even a simple calculator with multiply and divide didn't become widespread until the 1970s.
 In 1973, the cost of upgrading to a model with a square root button would set you back more than a Pickering cartridge for your top-of-the-line Garrard Zero 100SB turntable!

 The 1950s and 1960s were pinnacle of pencil, paper, and slide rule.
 Leo Fender, Jim Marshall, and Dave Reeves developed their designs without digital computers and transistor-bloated calculators.
-If they used a "computer" at all it would have been pure low-tech analog.
+If they used a "computer" it would have been pure low-tech analog.
 With this tutorial I'm hoping that perhaps someone many years younger than I will pick up their grandfather's well-worn slide rule and experience an important aspect of the engineering environment in the era of the 5F6-A, the Plexi, and the DR103.

 Reading the scales of a slide rule is a lot like reading a ruler, except that the distances between marks are not uniform.
 Consider, for example, the C scale.